chaotic-society/theoretica/README.md

 ## Setup

 Theoretica is a header-only library and has **no dependencies**, so you can include it in your projects straight-away!
 You can build all tests and example programs by running `make all` in the main folder, ensuring that it works on your machine.
-When using the library, you can include single headers or use `theoretica.h` which includes all library headers (you can define `THEORETICA_INCLUDE_BASE` to make it include only fundamental headers).
+To use the library, you can include single headers or use `theoretica.h` which includes all modules, or alternatively include `theoretica_mini.h` which includes only common use modules.

 ### Quickstart